belgski/Belgium/docs/expenditure/education.md

 ![](../assets/education_eu.png)

-We spend a little bit more on secondary education, significantly more on "Other education" and proportionally less on Primary/Tertiary education.
+We spend significantly more on "Other education".

 ## Spending by type of education